TheodoreHua/ClaimDoneRemover/README.md

    root/admin).
 3. Before doing anything else, you should now create an app for your Reddit account.
 You can do this by going to `https://www.reddit.com/prefs/apps/` and creating a new app.
 Give it a name ("ClaimDoneRemover" or "CDRemover" are easy to remember).
 Choose "script".
 Give it a description (which can really be anything you want).
-Set an about url and redirect url.
-They don't really matter for a personal script unless you're using 2FA.
-I linked to this GitHub page.
-However if you are using 2FA/refresh tokens, set the redirect url to `http://localhost:8080` as this will be important later on.
+Set the redirect url to `http://localhost:8080` as this will be important later on.
+You can set the about url as whatever you want (I set it to the CDR repo link).
 4. Now run the `main.pyw` program, don't worry if it says error.
 5. Click the options button then click the `Edit Config` button and fill in each field.
 There's a description of what each field does [here](#config-options-description).
 6. Now click the `Edit PRAW Config` button.
-It will ask you if you are using a refresh token (if you are go to [get a refresh token](#get-a-refresh-token) then come back and click yes, if you aren't click no).
-Fill in the options with the information you got from step #3 (and you just got if using refresh token).
+Fill in the options with the information you got from step #3 (Client ID should be located just under the text `personal use script` and the client secret should be next to the word `secret`) and then click generate to create a refresh token.
+Note that after you click generate the window will not respond until you've finished authorizing the application, a prompt may come up stating that the window is not responding and whether you want to close the program, do not close it.
+Currently there's nothing I can do to avoid this.
 7. Restart the program
 8. Done